 There are some who ghost on the side, like I do.
 Some are already published authors, but they write in a very different genre from the fields they ghost in and they’d rather not cross the streams, so to speak.

-There are also writers, who like Lynn, are happy to write in the background.
+There are also writers, who like my friend, are happy to write in the background.

 When it comes down to the whys, it should really boil down to these simple Qs, in my opinion: